-Analyzing a SQL statement

-This document covers the way Vitess executes a particular SQL statement using the VTExplain tool.
-This tool works similarly to the MySQL EXPLAIN statement.

-You can find a prebuilt binary version of the VTExplain tool in the most recent release of Vitess.

-You can also build the vtexplain binary in your environment.
-To build this binary, refer to the Build From Source guide.

-To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps:

-- 1. Identify a SQL schema for the statement's source tables - 2.
-Identify a VSchema for the statement's source tables - 3.
-Run the VTExplain tool

-If you have a large number of queries you want to analyze for issues, based on a Vschema you've created for your database, you can read through a detailed scripted example here.

-1. Identify a SQL schema for tables in the statement

-In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
+''' $ vtexplain -schema-file schema.sql -vschema-file vschema.json -shards 2 -sql 'SELECT FROM user WHERE user_id = 100;' SELECT FROM user WHERE user_id = 100 1 ks1/80-c0: SELECT FROM user WHERE user_id = 100 limit 10001 Analyzing a SQL statement Introduction This document covers the way Vitess executes a particular SQL statement using the [VTExplain tool](../../reference/vtexplain).
+This tool works similarly to the MySQL 'EXPLAIN' statement.
+Prerequisites You can find a prebuilt binary version of the VTExplain tool in [the most recent release of Vitess](https://github.com/vitessio/vitess/releases/).
+You can also build the 'vtexplain' binary in your environment.
+To build this binary, refer to the [Build From Source] (../../.contributing/build-from-source) guide.
+Overview To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps: 1.
+Identify a SQL schema for the statement's source tables 1.
+Identify a VSchema for the statement's source tables 1.
+Run the VTExplain tool If you have a large number of queries you want to analyze for issues, based on a Vschema 'youve created for your database, you can read through a detailed scripted example [here](../vtexplain-in-bulk).
+1. Identify a SQL schema for tables in the statement In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
 This includes tables that a query targets and tables that a DML statement modifies.

-Example SQL Schema The following example SQL schema creates two tables, users and users_name_idx, each of which contain the columns user_id and name, and define both columns as a composite primary key.
+Example SQL Schema '''

+The following example SQL schema creates two tables, 'users' and 'users\name\idx', each of which contain the columns 'user\id' and 'name', and define both columns as a composite primary key.
 The example statements in step 3 include these tables.

-'''

-CREATE TABLE users(

-user_id bigint,

-name varchar(128),

-primary key(user_id)

-);

-CREATE TABLE users_name_idx(

-user_id bigint,

-name varchar(128),
+CREATE TABLE users (user id bigint, name varchar(128), primary key(user id));

-primary key(name, user_id)

-);

-'''
+CREATE TABLE users name idx( user id bigint, name varchar(128), primary key(name, user id));